Paul Revere Heritage Project

 Who was Paul Revere?

 Paul Revere was one of the key figures of the revolutionary movement in New England colonies.
 He was also a craftsman known for his works of silver.
-Born on December 22, 1734 in Boston Revere first became famous for his craftsmanship.
+Born in December, 1734 in Boston Revere first became famous for his craftsmanship.
 His other well-known specialty was the engraved printing plates.

 Virtual Midnight Ride